 NOTE: Be sure to bring your own hard-boiled eggs for dyeing.

 Potluck Supper and Campout

 Have you ever driven by the Library on a June evening and discovered a virtual city of tents spread about the Great Lawn?
 Have you wondered at the hordes of children frolicking across the grounds and a campfire glowing?
 It’s the annual Campout and Potluck Supper to mark the beginning of summer and Pequot Library’s Summer Reading Programs.
-Every year, people gather for an evening which begins with a potluck dinner at 6:30pm (the Library contributes Stew Leonard’s fried chicken).
-Live music begins at 7pm, with other activities at hand such as: badminton, chalk art, parachute fun, and a limbo line.
+Every year, people gather for an evening which begins with a potluck dinner at 6:30pm (the Library contributes fried chicken, compliments of Whole Foods Market).
+Live music begins at 7:15pm, with other activities at hand such as: badminton, chalk art, parachute fun, and a limbo line.
 Children roast s’mores at the campfire for dessert or partake of treats from the ice cream truck which makes a welcome appearance.
+The Big Pillow Fight takes place at 9:00pm.
+Don't forget to bring a pillow, grownups included!
 Parents can enjoy themselves and socialize while their children have a blast.

 Many families pitch their tents (sometimes for the very first time!) and stay all night.
 This tradition has grown from three tents the first year to an average of 18 tents in recent years.
 Other families come just for the evening’s meal and festivities.

 On display are materials relating to this year’s Summer Reading theme and Reading Game.
 Visit the Summer Reading table displays to learn about the year’s programs for children, teens, and adults.